+We produce two types of mineral-based cat litter products, scoopable and traditional coarse non-clumping litters, both of which have absorbent and odor controlling characteristics.
+Scoopable litters have the additional characteristic of clumping when exposed to moisture, allowing the consumer to selectively dispose of the used portion of the litter.
+Scoopable litter products are further differentiated between lightweight and heavyweight.
+Lightweight scoopable litters offer superior performance with the added convenience of being lighter to carry and pour.

 Branded products.
-We produce two types of mineral-based cat litter products, traditional coarse and scoopable, both of which have absorbent and odor controlling characteristics.
-Scoopable litters have the additional characteristic of clumping when exposed to moisture, allowing the consumer to selectively dispose of the used portion of the litter.
-Our coarse and scoopable products are sold under our Cat's Pride and Jonny Cat brand names.
-Our Cat's Pride Fresh & Light product line offers superior performance with the added convenience of being lighter to carry and pour.
-These products created the lightweight scoopable litter segment, which experienced the highest growth rate in the cat litter market during fiscal year 2016.
-In addition, we offer our coarse litter in a pre-packaged, disposable tray under the Cat's Pride KatKit and Jonny Cat brands.
+Our scoopable and non-clumping litters are sold under our Cat's Pride and Jonny Cat brand names.
+Our Cat's Pride Fresh & Light litters created the lightweight segment of the scoopable litter market.
+In addition, we offer our non-clumping litter in a pre-packaged, disposable tray under the Cat's Pride KatKit and Jonny Cat brands.
 Moreover, we offer litter box liners under the Cat's Pride and Jonny Cat product lines.
-These products are sold through independent food brokers and by our sales force to major grocery, drug, dollar store, mass-merchandiser and pet outlets.
+These products are sold through independent food brokers and by our sales force to major grocery, drug, dollar store, mass-merchandiser and pet outlets, as well as through e-commerce.

 Private label products.
-We also produce private label traditional coarse and scoopable cat litters for certain customers.
+We also produce private label scoopable and non-clumping cat litters for certain customers.
 We added scoopable lightweight cat litters to our private label offerings during fiscal year 2015.

 Co-packaged products.
-We have two long-term supply arrangements (one of which is material to our business) under which we manufacture branded traditional litters for other marketers.
+We have two long-term supply arrangements (one of which is material to our business) under which we manufacture branded non-clumping litters for other marketers.
 Under these co-manufacturing relationships, the marketer controls all aspects of sales, marketing, and distribution, as well as the odor control formula, and we are responsible for manufacturing.
 The long-term supply agreement that is material to our business is with Clorox, under which we have the exclusive right to supply Clorox's requirements for Fresh Step coarse cat litter up to certain levels.